aanshkapadia/citibike_2021/README.md

 ##  Overview
 `In this project, I explored 2021 CitiBike ride data and calculated summary statistics in regards to age, gender, and user type (subscriber or non-subscriber).
 I conducted my analysis by importing the dataset into a local PostgreSQL database and then using SQL to perform aggregrate functions.` </br></br>
-`* Note: the dataset only reflects rides in 2021 from specific months (Jan, Feb, March, April) as CitiBike stopped providing birth year and gender shortly afterwards.`
+`* Note: the dataset only reflects rides in 2021 from specific months (Jan, Feb, March, April) as CitiBike stopped providing data on birth year and gender.`

 ##  Data
 View CitiBike [dataset](https://www.kaggle.com/datasets/vineethakkinapalli/citibike-bike-sharingnewyork-cityjan-to-apr-2021)